listr2/listr2/README.md

 **If title has no title, and generates output it will be pushed to the bottom bar instead.**

 Else you have to specicify explicitly to the dump the output to the bottom bar.
-Bottom bar output from the particular task will be cleared after the task finished, but with ```persistentBottomBar: true``` option it can be persistent.
+Bottom bar output from the particular task will be cleared after the task finished, but with ```persistentOutput: true``` option it can be persistent.

 ```typescript
 new Listr<ListrCtx>([